acode/cli/README.md

 building a service, testing it in a development (staging) environment online, and releasing it for private (or public) consumption.

-**Note:** By default, APIs that you publish with `lib release` will have a visible documentation page in the Standard Library public registry.
+**Note:** By default, APIs that you publish with `lib release` will have a documentation page in the Autocode public registry.
 You can keep your page private, as well as restrict execution access or add collaborators to your API, by modifying your API's permissions.
 For more information, see this [docs page](https://docs.stdlib.com/main/#/access-control/api-permissions).